-Dr. Nela Milic is an artist and an academic working in media and arts, and is Senior Lecturer and Year 2 Contextual and Theoretical Studies Coordinator in the Design School at London College of Communication.
+Dr. Nela Milic is an artist and an academic working in media and arts and Senior Lecturer and Contextual and Theoretical Studies Coordinator in the Design School at London College of Communication.